ustc-sunny/ustc-sunny.github.io/_pages/about.md

 My research interests include mobile computing systems (e.g., Crowdsensing, UAV data collection, and data trading), reinforcement learning (Bandits/MARL, etc.), privacy preservation, and game theory.
 I have published several academic papers in top-tier international conferences and journals, including IEEE INFOCOM, IEEE Transactions on Mobile Computing, etc.

-**I am looking for opportunities for an overseas Research Assistant in 2024 and an overseas Postdoctoral Researcher in 2025.
-If you are interested in my research, please contact me.**
+**I am seeking opportunities for an overseas Research Assistant in 2024 and an overseas Postdoctoral Researcher in 2025.
+If you are interested in my research, please don't hesitate to contact me.**

 # 🔥 News
 <span class='anchor' id='-news'></span>
-- [2023.6] One paper was submitted to IEEE TMC.
 - [2023.3] 🎉🎉 I won the Suzhou Industrial Park Scholarship!
 - [2022.12] 🎉🎉 I won the "Yang Yuanqing" Scholarship!
 - [2022.12] 🎉🎉 Two of my authored papers were accepted by IEEE INFOCOM 2023!